 With so many images in the media of very thin women, some people will diet to try to fit in with this idea of beauty and in the process become so thin that they're unhealthy.
-Others may be overly thin for different reasons, but whatever the cause, it isn't healthy to be underweight.
-A body mass index of anything under 18.5 is considered underweight and can have potential health consequences, just like being obese.
+Others may be overly thin for different reasons, but whatever the cause, it isn't healthy to have underweight.
+A body mass index of anything under 18.5 is considered underweight and can have potential health consequences, just like a BMI that's considered obesity.
 Speak with your doctor if you have a BMI of 16 because this is dangerously low.

 Mortality Risk and BMI of 16

-It may actually be healthier to be slightly overweight than underweight.
-Both being obese and being underweight, but not being overweight, were associated with about double the risk of all-cause mortality compared to being at a normal weight in a study published in the Scandinavian Journal of Public Health in 2008.
-Not that being overweight is good; it was still associated with an increased risk of chronic diseases, such as heart disease.
-Another study, published in the Journal of the American Medical Association in 2007, found similar results, noting that the increased risk for mortality in those who were underweight was not due to cardiovascular disease or cancer.
+It may actually be healthier to have overweight than underweight.
+Both having obesity and having underweight, but not having overweight, were associated with about double the risk of all-cause mortality compared to being at a normal weight in a study published in the Scandinavian Journal of Public Health in 2008.
+Not that having overweight is good; it was still associated with an increased risk of chronic diseases, such as heart disease.
+Another study, published in the Journal of the American Medical Association in 2007, found similar results, noting that the increased risk for mortality in those who have underweight was not due to cardiovascular disease or cancer.

 Health Problems Associated With Underweight

-Being very underweight, as is the case with a BMI of just 16, could cause a number of health problems.
+Having underweight, as is the case with a BMI of just 16, could cause a number of health problems.
 It could cause hair loss or thinning, skin dryness, fertility problems, increased osteoporosis risk or a weakened immune system so you may get sick more often.
 In some cases, you could also develop anemia, which can cause headaches, dizziness and fatigue due to the blood not being able to carry enough oxygen.
-Being very underweight with a BMI of only 16 makes these risks more likely than if you were just slightly underweight with a BMI closer to 18.
+Having a BMI of only 16 makes these risks more likely than if you had a BMI closer to 18.